The Clear Edge

 Problem 2: Partnership Channel Took 3 Months to Produce

-Week 4 expectation: Partners onboarded Week 7, clients flowing Week 8.
+Week 4 expectation: Partners onboarded in Week 7, clients flowing in Week 8.

-Reality: First clients closed Week 11 (11 weeks after starting, not 8).
+Reality: First clients closed in Week 11, which was 11 weeks after starting, not 8.

-Solution: Expected the timeline.
-Maintained referrals during the build period.
-Didn’t need partnerships to work immediately.
-Needed them to work eventually.
+Solution: Expect the longer timeline, keep referrals running during the build period, and don’t need partnerships to work immediately—only eventually.

-The discipline: Framework about testing new channels shows 8-12 weeks as typical for relationship-based channels.
-Ezra committed to 12 weeks regardless of early results.
-Prevented premature abandonment.
+The discipline: The framework about testing new channels shows 8–12 weeks as typical for relationship-based channels, so Ezra committed to 12 weeks no matter what early results looked like and avoided quitting too soon.

 Problem 3: Two Channels Increased Operational Complexity